The good news is that both conform to your hands better vs the less ergonomic Xbox 360 and PS3 versions.

 Xbox One Kinect is certainly powerful, it just needs more games.
 Right now, there are few reasons to keep the 1080p camera plugged in.

-There's a free Kinect Sports Rivals demo that's fun, and the full version just came out.
-It also supports two Xbox-exclusive workout games, Just Dance 2014 and upcoming Harmonix titles Fantasia: Music Evolved and Dance Central Spotlight.
+There's a free Kinect Sports Rivals demo that's fun, and the full version came out last year.
+It also supports two Xbox-exclusive workout games, Just Dance 2014 and a pair of Harmonix titles: Fantasia: Music Evolved and Dance Central Spotlight.
 Fighter Within, though, is far from playable.

 PS4 doesn't have as much to offer at this point either, but it's hard to find in stock.
 Formerly called the PlayStation Eye, it features two 1280x800px cameras in a body that's slimmer than the Kinect.